 Click the buttons in the interactive below to become more familiar with the Chromebook desktop.

 The app launcher is a tool used to search, open apps and generally navigate your computer and the Internet.

 The shelf is where you can store shortcuts to various apps.
 By default, Chrome, Gmail, Google Docs, and Youtube appear here, but you can pin any app you want to your shelf as well.

 Rather than serving as a desktop where you can store files or shortcuts, this area is simply your wallpaper.
 You can customize it however you want in Settings.

 Clicking here will show you various recent notifications from your apps including Gmail, Facebook, and many more.

 The status tray shows you the current state of your battery, network, and the time.
 Clicking here will bring up a menu with your volume, Bluetooth, network and general settings.

 When you click the launcher circle icon or press the search button on your keyboard, the app launcher will open.
 The app launcher gives you access to all of the apps on your Chromebook.

 It also features a field that functions as both a search bar and an address bar.
 You can conduct searches of both the Internet and your Chromebook or type a URL to navigate to various websites.

-All apps, whether launched from the app launcher or the shelf, will open in the Chrome browser.
+Most apps, whether launched from the app launcher or the shelf, will open in the Chrome browser.
 Because Chromebooks are cloud-based, most of the apps are really just bookmarks that lead to websites.